Home Capital launches board shakeup in ‘governance renewal’

 Sources familiar with the company’s plans say that a sale of the business is the most likely path forward.

 Mr. Hibben said in a statement that he would “work to encourage other candidates to join the board in short order.”

-Mr. Smith said that Mr. Hibben’s “broad range of experience will be key in helping Home to navigate the new challenges facing the company and to rebuild confidence.
-His skills will be particularly helpful as the Board works closely with management and advisors on solutions to the company’s funding needs.”
+He said that Home Capital had a “fundamentally sound business, and one that plays a very important role in the Canadian housing finance system.”

 Mr. Soloway stepped down as CEO of the company he founded in early May last year, saying he planned to retire.
 He handed the reins to then-president Martin Reid, retaining a seat on the board.

 But earlier this year, Mr. Reid’s employment with the company was terminated amid the continuing review of Home Capital and its executives by the Ontario Securities Commission.
-The OSC later accused both executives of making false and misleading statements to the public about some mortgage brokers that were submitting fraudulent employment-income documentation.
+The OSC later accused both executives, as well as the company’s former CFO, of making false and misleading statements to the public about some mortgage brokers that were submitting fraudulent employment-income documentation.
 These allegations have not been proven, and Home Capital has said the allegations are “without merit.”

 Follow @j2nelsonon Twitter: